 MALTZ JUPITER THEATRE LEADS

-April 6, 2016 – The Maltz Jupiter Theatre brought home seven awards at the April 4 ceremony for the 40th annual Carbonell Awards, South Florida’s equivalent of the Tony Awards®.
+January 21, 2015 – The Maltz Jupiter Theatre has earned 14 nominations for the 39th annual Carbonell Awards, South Florida’s equivalent of the Tony Awards®.

-The Theatre garnered 21 Carbonell nominations; the most nominations of any of the nominated organizations in South Florida.
-By show, the Theatre earned 10 nominations for Les Misérables, six for Billy Elliot The Musical, four for Glengarry Glen Ross and one for The Wiz.
+The Theatre garnered the most nominations of any of the nominated organizations in Palm Beach County.
+By show, the Theatre earned nine nominations for The King and I and five for The Foreigner.
 Celebrating the best shows and performances in Miami-Dade, Broward and Palm Beach counties, Carbonell nominations encompass the entire length of South Florida.
-Palm Beach County brought home the majority of the awards (13 of the 20 awarded).

 About the Maltz Jupiter Theatre